danielsaidi/MockingKit/README.md

 ## Demo App

-This repository contains a demo app.
-To try it out, open and run the `MockeryDemo` project.
-The app is just a white screen that prints and alerts the result of using and inspecting some mocks.
+This repository contains a demo app that wires up a couple of mocks and invokes various functions.
+To try it out, open and run the `Mockery.xcodeproj` project.

 ## Creating a mock